foucdeg/x-plane-map/README.md

   * Make sure no other checkboxes for Internet data output are active.
   * In Settings -> Net Connections, go to the Data tab and fill out the IP and port : 127.0.0.1 (that's your computer) and 49003.
 Check the "IP of Data Receiver" checkbox.

-2. Running the Map Server
+2. Building and Running the Map Server

-	The map server is the included Java application (x-plane-map.jar file).
-Under Windows, just double-click WindowsLauncher.bat to launch it.
-	Under Mac or Linux, you need to open a terminal and type in the command line java -jar /path/to/the/file/x-plane-map.jar
-	You can save that command in a shell or ".command" file for quicker access if you wish.
+I have not yet gotten around to use a build file, just build this with res/ in the classpath.
+You also need to include [com.sun.net.httpserver](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/package-summary.html) and [json-simple](https://github.com/fangyidong/json-simple) in the build path.

 VIEWING AND USING THE MAP
 -------------------------